Z3NTL3/ProxyBeast/README.md

 Important here is that `file.txt` has always to be `*.txt`!<br>
 `<protocol>` can only be one of `https,socks4, socks5, http`<br>
 `<timeoutSecond>` is the timeout in seconds<br>
-`<retries>` <p>is the number of thimes a proxy is rechecked before it is decided dead. higher number of retries can get u more proxy but it will take more time.
+`<retries>` is the number of thimes a proxy is rechecked before it is decided dead. higher number of retries can get u more proxy but it will take more time.<br>
-</p><br>

 #### Example